-Distribution: Occurring east of the Cascades crest in Washington, chiefly near the Columbia River; Washington south to Nevada, east to Idaho.
+Distribution: Occurring east of the Cascades crest in Washington; southern British Columbia to Nevada, east to Idaho.

 Conservation Status: Not of concern